qba73/arc/README.md

 # arc

-A simple arc tool data transformer
+A simple arc tool data transformer.

 The arc command-line utility was developed to solve a business problem related to log data processing.